wixtoolset/web/src/Docusaurus/docs/tools/burn/index.md

         </BootstrapperApplication>
 ```

 You can also create an entirely custom bootstrapper application, either in native code or managed code.
-Here's how you might reference a custom native-code BA:
+Here's how you might reference a custom native-code BA in WiX v4:

 ```xml
 <Wix xmlns="http://wixtoolset.org/schemas/v4/wxs">